Aylmer, Quebec: Municipal

-In the 2005 Gatineau municipal election, Aylmer voters showed particularly strong support for current mayor Marc Bureau, over incumbent and former mayor of "old" Hull Yves Ducharme.
+In the 2005 Gatineau municipal election, Aylmer voters showed particularly strong support for incumbent mayor Marc Bureau, over incumbent and former mayor of "old" Hull Yves Ducharme.
 Similar voting patterns appeared in the sectors of Buckingham and Masson-Angers, the other two "outlying" regions of Gatineau.
 This could be due to a perception among residents that the Ducharme administration was more focused on the urban core of the new city, as opposed to the periphery, as well as the rapid development of green-spaces into residential subdivisions.
 However, six months after the November election, residents are showing the highest level of dissatisfaction with the Bureau administration out of all the sectors, citing Aylmer's being left out of municipal processes, poor quality of municipal services, and little to no action to halt suburban sprawl.
 Masson-Angers and Buckingham residents are presently showing the most support for the new government.

-Recently, the City of Gatineau administration had plans to reuse a former landfill site on Cook Road in the north end of the sector to build a new composting plant.
+The City of Gatineau administration had plans to reuse a former landfill site on Cook Road in the north end of the sector to build a new composting plant.
 A deal was planned with a non-profit organisation called La Ressourcerie to operate the site.
 However, local residents are strongly opposed with health and environmental concerns especially due to the past of the landfill site.
 Despite displaying their fierce opposition, which included acts of intimidation and threats towards some councillors, at a Gatineau City Council Meeting, Mayor Marc Bureau mentioned that he will still build the plant at the Cook site, and that according to him it was the best possible site.
 He later added that he will study other possibilities for the plant.